ukui/kylin-display-switch/README.md

 #  kylin-display-switch
-gui display output swtich tool switch display output, shortcut: Super_L + P / F3 / F7.
-show tip when switch the CapsLock and NumLock.
+Kylin Display Switch is a Gui tool managing display output.
+Super_L + P/F3/F7 are utilized to activate display switching.

+It also monitors CapsLock and NumLock key, when these buttons are clicked, corresponding reminder will popper up.